-1. do have a great impact on research by disseminating information on advances in technology,
+3. do have a great impact on research by disseminating information on advances in technology,

-- 2. do promote the innovation process, - 3. do encourage high risk investments which lead to industrialization, - 4. do facilitate licensing and technology transfer, and - 5. do have a significant influence on economic progress.
+4. do encourage high risk investments which lead to industrialization, and

-The Ideal Patent System
+5. do have a significant influence on economic progress.

-What kind of patent protection will provide the greatest incentives for 1.) research and development with the aim to achieve useful innovations; 2.) productive investments and 3.) national and international technology transfer?
+What kind of patent protection will provide the greatest incentives for 1.) domestic research and development with the aim to achieve useful innovations; 2.) productive investments and 3.) international technology transfer often coupled with investment ventures?
 I submit that it will not be a patent system which is overly restrictive in terms of patentable subject matter and patent duration, on the one hand, and overly liberal in terms of compulsory licenses, forfeitures, and other sanctions for nonworking, on the other hand.

-Rather, it will be a patent system that provides patent protection for the widest scope of subject matter categories especially in new and exploding fields of technology including software and in the field of chemistry not only manufacturing processes but also uses and applications, compositions and formulations, living organisms and, most importantly, chemical substances or compounds per se.
-(According to our Supreme Court "anything under the sun made by man" is patentable (Diamond v.
-Chakrabarty, 206 USPQ 193, 1980).
-Patent protection for processes of manufacturing chemicals is inadequate even with the legal safeguard of the reversal of the burden of proof because it is so easily circumvented and because it places emphasis on the development of new processes to make known products rather than synthesis of new substances.
+Rather, it will be a patent system that provides patent protection for the wide scope of subject matter categories especially in new and exploding fields of technology including software and in the field of chemistry, not only manufacturing processes but also uses and applications, compositions and formulations, living organisms and, most importantly, chemical substances or compounds per se.
+Patent protection for processes of manufacturing chemicals i inadequate even with the legal safeguard of the reversal of the burden of proof because it is so easily circumvented and because it places emphasis on the development of new processes to make known products rather than synthesis of new substances.

-It will also be a patent law that does not envisage sanctions for nonworking, such as compulsory (exclusive) licenses and premature forfeiture or revocation.
-Such a patent law will also provide for efficient prosecution procedures and for effective and prompt enforcement of patent rights against infringement including also contributory infringement.
+It will also be a patent law that does not envisage sanctions for nonworking in any form or only under very special circumstances.
+Provisions for compulsory exclusive licenses and for premature forfeiture or revocation as remedies for nonworking as per recent proposals for revision of the Paris Convention are especially abhorrent and repugnant and counterproductive.
+Such a patent law will also provide for efficient prosecution procedures and countenance effective and prompt enforcement of patent rights against infringement including also contributory infringement.

-Furthermore, a patent system that provides adequate incentives for research and development, investments and technology transfer, is one that is not niggardly when it comes to the duration or life of a patent, that is to say, one that will provide at least, or ideally much more, than twenty years, from the filing date.
+Furthermore, a patent system that provides adequate incentives for research and development, investments and technology transfer, is one that is not niggardly when it comes to the duration or life of a patent, that is to say, one that will provide more, or ideally much more, than fifteen years, rather than less.